pjonsson/datacube-core/docs/installation/MIGRATION-1.8-to-1.9.rst

    continue to work as previously with minimal changes.

-   The behaviour of the new configuration engine (and the reasoning behind the changes) is fully documented in `ODC Enhancement Proposal 10 <https://github.com/opendatacube/datacube-core/wiki/ODC-EP-010---Replace-Configuration-Layer>`_
+   The behaviour of the new configuration engine (and the reasoning behind the changes) is fully documented in :doc:`database/passing-configuration`.

+   The reasoning behind the changes is described in `ODC Enhancement Proposal 10 <https://github.com/opendatacube/datacube-core/wiki/ODC-EP-010---Replace-Configuration-Layer>`_

    a.
 Previously multiple config files could be read and merged to generate the final effective configuration file.
-      From 1.9.0 only a single config file is ever read at a time.
-Managed instances which have previously allowed user customisation by the user creating a minimal config file which was loaded merged on top of a default system configuration will have to migrate to a system whereby users take a copy of the default system configuration file and edit that copy for their needs.
+      From 1.9.0 only a single config file is ever read at a time (see :ref:`Merging-multiple-config-files`).

+      Managed instances which have previously allowed
+      user customisation by the user creating a minimal config file which was loaded merged on top of a default system configuration will have to migrate to a system whereby users take a copy of the default system configuration file and edit that copy for their needs.

    b.
-The "user" section no longer has a special meaning, as the old special meaning is irrelevant now that config
+The "user" section no longer has a special meaning, as the old special meaning is redundant now that config
       files are not merged.

    c.
 Previously only the INI file format was supported for configuration files.
 The JSON and YAML formats are now also
-      supported.
+      supported (see :ref:`format`).

    d.
-Previously configuration by Environment Variables was implemented in an inconsistent and ad hoc way that resulted
+Previously configuration by Environment Variables was implemented in an inconsistent ad hoc way that resulted
       in complex interactions that were impossible to predict without intimate knowledge of the source code that implemented it.

-There is now a consistent and systematic approach taken to the interaction between the active configuration file and environment variables.
+      There is now a consistent and systematic approach taken to the interaction between the active configuration file and environment variables
+      (see :ref:`4.
+Generic Environment Variable Overrides`).
 Partial backwards compatibility is attempted, but full backwards compatibility is not possible due to the ad hoc nature of the previous implementation.

-      The new (preferred) environment variable names are of the form ``$ODC_<env_name>_<item_name>``
+      The new (preferred) environment variable names are of the form ``$ODC_<env_name>_<item_name>``.

    e.
 Tighter restrictions are applied to environment names.
 This is required to ensure consistent interaction
       between config files and environment variables.
 Environment names can now only contain alphanumeric characters.